myself-6264/android_device_infinix_x6812/README.md

-# TWRP Device Tree for Xiaomi Redmi 12
+# TWRP Device Tree for infinix x6812

 The Infinix X6812 (codenamed _"TSSI"_) is an entry-level smartphone from Infinix.